sanskrit/raw_etexts_english/blogs/manasataramgini/2016-05-08_the-giants-among-the-lilliputs.md

 +++
-title = "The giants among thexa0lilliputs"
+title = "The giants among the lilliputs"

 +++
 For long despite protestations and assertions to the contrary men have